tmtsoftware/esw-ocs-eng-ui/RELEASING.md

 4. Update top-level `README.md`
 5. Update `@tmtsoftware/esw-ts` & other dependencies in the package.json
 6. Update `version` number in `package.json`, run `npm install` to update `package-lock.json`.
+7. Edit ESW version and sequencer-scripts version in docs/src/main/Getting-started.md
-7. Create a version compatibility table in the README.md (if there is none) - for esw, csw and esw-ocs-eng-ui
+8. Create a version compatibility table in the README.md (if there is none) - for esw, csw and esw-ocs-eng-ui
-8. Commit and push the changes to `branch-<major>.<minor>.x` branch.
+9. Commit and push the changes to `branch-<major>.<minor>.x` branch.
 Ensure that pipeline is green for dev and paradox link check.
-9. Run `release.sh $VERSION$` script by providing version number argument (This triggers release workflow) For ex: If you are publishing `1.0.0` then run `PROD=true ./release.sh v1.0.0`
+10. Run `release.sh $VERSION$` script by providing version number argument (This triggers release workflow) For ex: If you are publishing `1.0.0` then run `PROD=true ./release.sh v1.0.0`
-   Note: `PROD=true` environment variable needs to be set before running `release.sh`

-After release pipeline is green:
+   Note: `PROD=true` environment variable needs to be set before running `release.sh` After release pipeline is green:

-1. Merge this release branch to master.
+11. Merge this release branch to master.
-2. verify paradox documentation are published.
+12. verify paradox documentation are published.